trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 While this text was being written in the summer of 2021, Berlin Zoo received a copy of a self-published book.[^27] The author had already self-published another book, _Knut: The Bear, the City, and the Zoo_ in 2013 about the life of the polar bear.[^28] The 2020 book – a collection of texts, annotated photos probably taken by the author herself, and newspaper clippings – is predominantly written in the present tense.
 This seems somewhat unusual for an animal that died almost ten years ago.
 It announces a sequel, for the book ends while Knut is still a cub.
 But perhaps the grammatical present here is a translation of the emotional level.
 For some people, “Knut” is still present.

-## “Knut” and the factors in his fame
+## “Knut” and the Factors in his Fame

 So far, the protests about “Knut’s” taxidermy have been one of a kind, even though this extremely popular zoo animal was not the first animal to be exhibited at the Berlin Museum of Natural History after its death.
 Unlike in “Knut’s” case of 2013, there is no discussion to be found in the zoo’s press archive, for example, in 1935 about exhibiting the extremely popular gorilla [[story.bobby]].
 Nor was the 1988 taxidermy of the famous hippopotamus “Knautschke” contentious.
 It is likely that “Knautschke” came to Berlin Zoo in 1942 as a calf, and he was one of the few large animals that survived the war at the zoo.
 He had been fed throughout the postwar period and during the Berlin Blockade by Berlin’s residents.
 As a symbol of a community united during [[story.feed-scarcity]], there were numerous anecdotes circulating about him.
 But in spite of the animal’s obvious fame and popularity, an exhibition at the Berlin City Museum of a plaster model that also contained taxidermies of some of the animal’s body parts was not met with any criticism in the 1980s.
 The model provided a template for a 1998 sculpture of “Knautschke” – now used by children as a stage for photographic mementos in front of the hippopotamus house at the zoo, although it has never attained the status of memorial.